Pentatonic Scale

 More scales terms

-View all scalesterms →A seven-note scale with the pattern tone–tone–semitone–tone–tone–tone–semitone
+View all scalesterms →A seven-note scale with a flattened third degree relative to the major

 Natural Minor ScaleThe basic minor scale using only the notes of its key signature, without any raised sixth or seventh degrees.